Buffalo Bill Ranch State Historical Park

 History of the Buffalo Bill Mansion

-After this property was sold in 1911, this mansion was passed on through several families.
+After the property was sold in 1911, the mansion was passed on through several families.
 By the 1960s’, it was still in good condition and back on the real estate market with the price of $112,500!
-People must of took pride in the fact that they were living in Buffalo Bill’s retirement home.
+People must have taken pride in the fact that they were living in Buffalo Bill’s retirement home.

 HISTORY OF MANIFESTATIONS

-Spirits who have regrets about being too involved in an outside life or personal weaknesses sometimes stay in this world in the place of their loved ones, remembering the memories that they do have.
+Spirits who have regrets about being too involved in an outside life or personal weaknesses sometimes stay in this world with their loved ones, remembering the memories that they do have.
 Or, they try to silence their personal regrets by trying to enjoy what they held as a higher priority than relationships.

-Buffalo Bill was away so much that he had family stress with both his wife and daughters.
+Buffalo Bill Ranch State Historical Park, NE (Buffalo Bill was away so much that he had family stress with both his wife and daughters.
 Arta died during the divorce proceedings so he couldn’t mend any bridges with her.
 Louisa blamed him.
-He was able to make amends with his youngest, Irma by building her and her husband a Hotel in Cody, called The Irma Hotel where he would come and stay.
+He was able to make amends with his youngest, Irma by building her and her husband a Hotel in Cody, called The Irma Hotel, where he would come and stay).

-Personal items that meant a lot to the deceased person can drawn his or her spirit back to this world.
+Personal items that meant a lot to the deceased person can draw his or her spirit back to this world.

-People who have to part from their forever home because of finances or circumstances beyond their control, sometimes like to spend time there after they become spirits.
+People who have to part with their forever home because of finances or circumstances beyond their control, sometimes like to spend time there after they become spirits.

 MANIFESTATIONS